-The configuration for the unsteady HEC-RAS hydraulic model is very similar to the water balance model described in Section 6.2.2.
+The configuration for the unsteady HEC-RAS hydraulic model is very similar to the water balance model described in Section A.2.2.
 The unsteady model includes the lagoon, outlet channel, and beach face, and simulations span the duration of the operational period, from May 15-October 15.
-The outlet channel was parameterized as a prismatic rectangular channel with a width of 100 ft and length of 300 ft.
-Bed roughness (Manning's n) was set to 0.02.
+An outlet channel was parameterized as a prismatic rectangular channel with a width of 100 ft and length of 300 ft.
+Bed roughness (Manning's n) was set to 0.02 (Worksheet A-2).
 The channel bed was set at 5 ft NGVD and transitions to a 1V:70H slope on the beach face.
 The actual beach face slope is believed to be closer to 1V:10H; however, a milder slope was required for model stability.
-Sensitivity runs with a steeper beach face slope indicated negligible influence on velocities in the upstream portion of the outlet channel.
-Time-varying seepage and evaporation losses from the lagoon were estimated from Darcy's Law and CIMIS climate statistics for coastal areas, as described in Section 6.2.2.
-The time series of these losses used as model input are shown in Figure 7b.
-Because these combined losses are less than 10% of the lagoon inflow, the modeled lagoon outflow through the outlet channel is similar to the lagoon inflow (Figure 7a).
-A downstream water level boundary condition was prescribed for the ocean; however, since the outlet channel bed elevation is above the limit of tidal influence (approximately 4.5 ft NGVD), there was no impact on outlet channel hydraulics.
+Sensitivity runs with a steeper beach face slope indicated negligible influence on velocities in the upstream portion of an outlet channel.
+Timevarying seepage and evaporation losses from the lagoon were estimated from Darcy's Law and CIMIS climate statistics for coastal areas, as described in Section A.2.2.
+The time series of these losses used as model input are shown in Figure A-4b.
+Because these combined losses are less than 10% of the lagoon inflow, the modeled lagoon outflow through an outlet channel is similar to the lagoon inflow (Figure A-4a).
+A downstream water level boundary condition was prescribed for the ocean; however, since an outlet channel's bed elevation is above the limit of tidal influence (approximately 4.5 ft NGVD), there was no impact on outlet channel hydraulics.